davemlz/eemont/paper/paper.md

 [Google Earth Engine](https://earthengine.google.com/) (GEE) is a cloud-based service for geospatial processing of vector and raster data [@Gorelick2017].
 The GEE platform has [JavaScript and Python APIs](https://developers.google.com/earth-engine/guides) with different methods to process geospatial objects.
-GEE also provides a [multi-petabyte data catalog](https://developers.google.com/earth-engine/datasets/) of geospatial datasets and satellite imagery (e.g. Landsat, Sentinel, MODIS).
+GEE also provides a [multi-petabyte data catalog](https://developers.google.com/earth-engine/datasets/) of geospatial datasets and satellite imagery (e.g., Landsat, Sentinel, MODIS).
-The eemont package extends the [GEE Python API](https://developers.google.com/earth-engine/guides/python_install) with pre-processing and processing tools for the commonly used satellite imagery (e.g. Landsat, Sentinel, MODIS) by adding new methods for different [Earth Engine Objects](https://developers.google.com/earth-engine/guides/objects_methods_overview) that are friendly with the Python method chaining.
+The eemont package extends the [GEE Python API](https://developers.google.com/earth-engine/guides/python_install) with pre-processing and processing tools for the commonly used satellite imagery (e.g., Landsat, Sentinel, MODIS) by adding new methods for different [Earth Engine Objects](https://developers.google.com/earth-engine/guides/objects_methods_overview) that are friendly with the Python method chaining.
 The package can be used with [geemap](https://geemap.org/) [@Wu2020] for interactive visualization in Jupyter Notebooks, with the [GEE Plugin for QGIS](https://gee-community.github.io/qgis-earthengine-plugin/) for processing and visualization inside [QGIS](https://www.qgis.org/es/site/) [@QGIS_software], and it can be used in R with [rgee](https://github.com/r-spatial/rgee) [@Aybar2020].